The Reverse Pitch throws the spotlight on the CEOs, as a panel of startups takes control in the iGB@ICE studio.

-Tomic sat down with WagerWire co-founder and CEO Zach Doctor, Flows chief executive James King and Lou Stadler, CEO of 506Tek, during a Startup Pulse reverse pitch session.
+In the first edition of iGB and WagerWire’s Reverse Pitch, Alea founder Alex Tomic sat down with WagerWire CEO Zach Doctor, Flows chief executive James King and Lou Stadler, CEO of 506Tek.

-He notes finding the right talent can be a struggle, especially with the stigma around gambling.
+Finding the right talent can be a struggle, he says, especially with the stigma around gambling.
 Tomic believes this can attract employees potentially more interested in financial gain than pursuing a passion.

 “It’s a small industry and we don’t attract the best talents.
 We don’t attract the best talents because there’s a stigma with gambling,” Tomic says.